Skip to main content

 Profile

-I am a Lecturer and Versus Arthritis Research Fellow at the Centre for Experimental Medicine & Rheumatology in the Immuno-Rheumatology group led by Prof Bombardieri.
-I graduated from the University of Milan (Italy) with an MSc in Industrial Biotechnology.
-In 2009, I joined the group of Prof Pitzalis and Prof Bombardieri at the Centre for Experimental Medicine & Rheumatology in London for my PhD.
+I am a Senior Lecturer at the Centre for Experimental Medicine & Rheumatology in the Immuno-Rheumatology group led by Prof Michele Bombardieri.
+I graduated from University of Milan (Italy) with an MSc in Industrial Biotechnology.
+In 2009, I joined the group of Prof Pitzalis and Prof Bombardieri in London for my PhD which I completed in 2013 with a thesis entitled: “Characterization of peripheral and lesional single B cell autoreactivity in patients with Sjögren’s syndrome and rheumatoid arthritis”.
 In 2014, I was awarded an Arthritis Research UK Foundation Fellowship which I completed in 2018.
-In November 2019, I was awarded with a competitive Career Development Fellowship from Versus Arthritis, which is going to fund my research for the next 3 years.
+In November 2019, I was awarded with a competitive Career Development Fellowship from Versus Arthritis, which is funding my research.
+In 2022, I was awarded as PI a Large Project Grant from the Barts Charity on the generation of human antibodies specific to Sjögren’s Syndrome (SS) diseased tissue specific neoepitops for development of novel diagnostic and targeted immunotherapies.

 Research